Dental Hygiene Degree Programs

-A high school diploma and submission of college test scores is the usual requirement for admittance to a dental hygiene program.
+A high school diploma or GED and a submission of college test scores is the usual requirement for admittance into a dental hygienist program.

-Although there are several different degree options available for those who want to become dental hygienists, some of the coursework can be amazingly similar and may include such courses as:
+Although there are several different degree options available for those who wish to become dental hygienists, the various courses between different programs may be similar.
+Some of the courses you may encounter include:

 • Pathology